Pulse (UK band)

 Pulse were the winners of the BBC reality show, Dance X. Readers of The Sun newspaper chose the band's name.
 They signed a recording contract with Gut Records, and released their first single, "Dancing in Repeat", (written by Oscar Görres and Swedish popstar Danny Saucedo) as a digital download in August 2007, and as a CD single the following month.
 It debuted in the UK Singles Chart on 15 September 2007 at #91.

 During 2007 they supported Rihanna in the UK leg of her tour.

-Claire Mealor, Marie McGonigle, Marquelle Ward, Phoenix and Rana Ray started recording an album, but none was released.
+Claire Mealor, Marie McGonigle, Marquelle Ward, Phoenix and Rana Roy started recording an album, but none was released.
 Ward and Roy starred in a series of an ITV drama, Britannia High.